NamDinhRobotics/proSLAM/README.md

  - Ubuntu 18.04 LTS (gcc 7) + OpenCV3 + Qt5 + g2o (current)

 The complete SLAM system **runs on a single thread** (a second thread is launched for optional visualization) <br/>
-ProSLAM features an extensive [parameter configuration][proslam_wiki] on all SLAM layers and 4 different logging levels.
+ProSLAM features an extensive [parameter configuration][proslam_wiki] on all SLAM layers and 4 different logging levels

 ---
 ### How do I get set up? ###